isomerpages/moe-dazhongpri/_learner-excellence/Mathematics.md

 ### Mathematics

 <img src="/images/math1.png"
-     style="width:60%">
+     style="width:100%">

-Mathematics Department Vision, Mission and Key Approches
+<font size="+1"><u><b>Mathematics Department Directions & Philosophy</b></u></font>

-**Mission**:
+<b>Vision</b>:<br>Self-directed Maths learners, future-ready citizens who can appreciate and apply Mathematics in real-world contexts.

-To nurture self-directed, thinking individuals with a passion and love for Mathematics learning and problem-solving.
+<b>Mission</b>:<br>To nurture self-directed, thinking individuals with a passion and love for Mathematics learning and problem-solving.

-**Key Approaches:**
+<b>Key Approaches:</b><br>

-●        To develop students’ competencies in Maths problem-solving holistically using the Concrete-Pictorial-Abstract approach. \[Engage\]
+●	To develop students’ competencies in Maths problem-solving holistically using the Concrete-Pictorial-Abstract approach. [**Engage**]<br>

-●        To engage students in the learning of Mathematics and to promote the love for Mathematics learning through authentic learning experiences. \[Engage/Excite\]
+●	To engage students in the learning of Mathematics and to promote the love for Mathematics learning through authentic learning experiences. [**Engage/Excite**]<br>

-●        To empower Maths learners to be self-directed learners through timely feedback of their learning, and differentiated and timely support for different student segments. \[Empower\]
+●	To empower Maths learners to be self-directed learners through timely feedback of their learning, and differentiated and timely support for different student segments. [**Empower**]

 Mathematics in Dazhong is shaped by our direction of Mastery of Maths for Life.
 This takes place in two ways: (1) Cultivating the Joy of Learning, and (2) Building Confidence through Mastery.
 Along this direction, key milestone programmes are designed to promote conceptual understanding by sense-making through stories.

 The broad aims of Mathematics education in Dazhong are aligned to that of the National curriculum.
-They are to enable students to:
+They are to enable students to:<br>

 \-  acquire & apply mathematical concepts & skills;